desec-io/desec-stack/docs/auth/tokens.rst

 the token's default policy.
 It is therefore required to create such a default policy before any more specific policies can be created on a given token.

-Tokens with at least one policy are considered *restricted*, with their scope limited to DNS record management.
+Tokens with at least one policy are considered *restricted*, with their DNS record management capabilities limited as per policy configuration.
-They can neither :ref:`retrieve-account-information` nor perform :ref:`domain-management` (such as domain creation or deletion).
+Whether :ref:`domain-management` is allowed depends on the ``perm_create_domain`` and ``perm_delete_domain`` permissions.
+Restricted tokens cannot be used to perform other actions (e.g., :ref:`retrieve-account-information`).

 **Note:**  Token policies are *independent* of high-level token permissions that can be assigned when `Creating a Token`_.